d12frosted/elpa-mirror/stable-melpa/helm-taskswitch-readme.txt

 ## TODOs

+* handle desktops: Switch to WM desktop withEmacs, bring Emacs to fore on activating, In most cases this already works.

 * Track or get with focus history and use it to order candidates.
-There is a strat on this commented out at the bottom.
+There is a start on this commented out at the bottom.
 The current order is arbitrary.

-Intersting blog post about alt-tab, suggests markov model http://www.azarask.in/blog/post/solving-the-alt-tab-problem/ Ideas from that: other hot key for "go back to most recent window"
+Interesting blog post about alt-tab, suggests Markov model http://www.azarask.in/blog/post/solving-the-alt-tab-problem/ Ideas from that: other hot key for "go back to most recent window"

-* Keep Emacs out of focust history
-Filter Emacs out of focus history when it is used for switching.

 * Dedup WMCLASS
 WMCLASS is often program.Program, transform theses to just Program